 Remember, your vehicle will only accept a wheel with the same bolt pattern as the original equipment wheel.
+Your bolt pattern is specific to your vehicle.

 |4-Lug Bolt Pattern Conversions (mm to Inches)|